General Formulation and PCL-Analysis for Restless Bandits with Limited Observability: The Application of PCL in Approximate-State-Space Problems

 \begin{breakablealgorithm} \end{breakablealgorithm}

 \textbf{Remark.} In the adaptive-greedy part of this algorithm, we need to input the parameter $\boldsymbol{A}$ of every arm.
 For the approximate state space, we can solve for all parameters $A_{\boldsymbol{\omega}}^{\Omega}$ using the dynamic programming equations of $T_{\boldsymbol{\omega}}^{\Omega}$.
 The output FAIL value is used to judge whether the problem is PCL-indexable w.r.t. $\tilde{\Omega}$.
 If FAIL=0, the problem is PCL-indexable, otherwise not.
+If the approximate state space over any finite horizon fails the AG algorithm, then we can conclude that the original RMAB with infinite states does not satisfy PCL-indexability since the state combination subset violates the partial conservation law.